Support me by clicking this link to my sponsor, Explore Worldwide. It costs you nothing!

 ‘Trans’ and gender confusion: what to say to teens when we’re often more confused than they are.
 An interview with expert psychotherapist Stella O'Malley.
 61

-What do you think of this episode?
-Do you have any topics you'd like me to cover?
-The words non-binary, queer, trans, are regularly used in social media and the news nowadays.
+Ask Rachel anything The words non-binary, queer, trans, are regularly used in social media and the news nowadays.
 Many teens are far more educated on their significance than us parents; in fact many of us would be completely unprepared over how to support a child that announces they're trans.
 In some countries, and communities, anything that veers from heterosexual is still punished.
-In many first world countries there h…
+In many first world countries there has been a large shift towards acceptance and understanding of peopl…

 Listen to the Episode